ultimate271/notes/dastoyevsky/brothers01.04.md

 since he had thrown earth upon her coffin, and in the course of years had entirely forgotten where she was buried.

+### Of Fyodor's doings in that time, his trip to Russia and the depravity of his return
 Fyodor Pavlovitch, by the way, had for some time previously not been living in our town.
 Three or four years after his wife’s death he had gone to the south of Russia and finally turned up in Odessa, where he spent